nnance/backbone-composer/README.md

 <dd>
 <div class="description">
 <p>ViewManager has a default render function that will render
 if there is a template function defined in the view.
-It returns this to support chaining.
+Implement an 'onRender' function to extend the render functionality.
+It returns 'this' to support chaining.
 This will trigger a 'rendered' event.</p>
 </div>
 <dl class="details">
 <dt class="tag-source">Source:</dt>